English possessive: Nouns and noun phrases

-Singular nouns ending in s also form a possessive regularly by adding s, as in Charles's /ˈtʃɑːrlzᵻz/ or boss's.
-The Chicago Manual of Style recommends this style, while stating that adding just an apostrophe (e.g. Jesus is also correct.
+Singular nouns ending in s also form a possessive regularly by adding s, as in Charles's /ˈtʃɑːrlzᵻz/ or the boss's.
+The Chicago Manual of Style recommends this style while stating that just an apostrophe (e.g. Jesus is also correct.
 The Associated Press Stylebook recommends the s's style for nouns other than proper nouns, but only if the following word does not begin with s.
 The Elements of Style and the Canadian Press Stylebook prefer the form of s's with the exception of Biblical and classical proper names (Jesus' teachings, Augustus' guards) and common phrases that do not take the extra syllabic s (e.g. "for goodness' sake").
 For more on style guidance for this and other issues relating to the construction of possessives in English, see possessive apostrophe.

-More generally, the s morpheme can be attached to the last word of a noun phrase, even if the head noun does not end the phrase.
-For example, the phrase the king of Spain can form the possessive the king of Spain's, and – in informal style – the phrase the man we saw yesterday can form the man we saw yesterday's.
-Both John's and Laura's house and John and Laura's house are correct, though the latter is more common, especially in idiomatic speech.
+The s morpheme is attached to the last word of a noun phrase, whether or not that is its head noun.
+For example, the phrase the king of Spain forms the possessive the king of Spain's, and – in informal style – the phrase the man we saw yesterday can form the man we saw yesterday's.
+But co-ordinate nouns may each be marked or only the last: John's and Laura's house and John and Laura's house are correct, though the latter is more common, especially in idiomatic speech.
 See below.